christian-bromann/awesome-selenium/README.md

 - [Official Selenium Blog](https://seleniumhq.wordpress.com/) - The official blog by SeleniumHQ.
 - [Elemental Selenium](http://elementalselenium.com/) - A free, once-weekly e-mail on how to use Selenium like a Pro.
-- [Assert Selenium] (http://www.assertselenium.com/) - Selenium Automation in a Right way - A Selenium only blog.
+- [Assert Selenium](http://www.assertselenium.com/) - Selenium Automation in a Right way - A Selenium only blog.
+- [SauceLabs Blog](https://saucelabs.com/blog) - Blog curated by SauceLabs

 ## License